stefmsft/SurfUtil/README.md

 1. Installation process

-    There's no instal process per say.
-The available scripts load the required module before their execution.
+    There's no installation process per say.
+The available scripts loads the required module before their execution.

     *A script named LoadAndCheck.ps1 allows to load SurfUtil helper modules without executing any actions.